nbnuk/wild_eval/README.md

 #### Built-in Biodiversity Scorers
-The framework may eventually include domain-specific scorers tailored to biodiversity tasks.
+The framework could eventually include domain-specific scorers tailored to biodiversity tasks.
 For now, we’ve implemented a very simple example focused on location redaction, primarily to demonstrate the concept.

 - **`GazetteerMatchScorer`**: Checks if specific location names are present/absent in text (useful for location redaction tasks)